rammohanbethi/Custom-Instance-Segmentation/README.md

 Labelme is one of the most convenient annotation tool for polygon annotation.
 This article explains how to use labelme for annotation of objects.
 Install labelme and its dependencies.
 #### On Windows:
-pip3 install pyqt5
+pip install pyqt5

-pip3 install labelme
+pip install labelme

 #### On Ubuntu 14.04 / Ubuntu 16.04:
 sudo apt-get install python3-pyqt5